-This post is an update to a post we made in 2019 here.
+If you are looking at a Bad Credit Right to Buy mortgage, this post is an update to a post we made in 2019 here as there are two new lenders coming onto the market.
 I thought it was well worth revisiting following some exciting news from a couple of lenders in the last week or 2.

 In that post, I wrote that we had been pushing some of the more specialist bad credit lenders to open up to doing Right to Buy Mortgages.
 Their response was that the people who fund them were not really open to lending on RTB properties at the time.